 *MCFR does not issue warnings or citations waivers.

-Unpaid citations could impact a citizen's credit rating and/or result in legal action
+Unpaid citations could impact credit ratings and/or result in legal action.